piatoss3612/Cryptopasta/README.md

 ## Discover the Hidden Mysteries on the Blockchain with Cryptopasta

+Together, we can build a whole new world of mystery and intrigue on the blockchain.
+Fuel your imagination, embark on an adventure, and uncover the secrets of Cryptopasta.

 Inspired by the captivating world of Creepypasta, **Cryptopasta** brings urban legend storytelling to the blockchain realm.
 Imagine a hidden space between blockchain layers, inhabited by unknown entities, or a 'meme killer' that targets and eliminates meme coins.

 Cryptopasta invites you to become an agent, crafting your own lore and exploring the blockchain through a thrilling text-based adventure game.
 Accessible to all, regardless of technical expertise, this game makes learning about blockchain concepts and terminology both fun and interactive.

+Together, we can build a whole new world of mystery and intrigue on the blockchain.
+Fuel your imagination, embark on an adventure, and uncover the secrets of Cryptopasta.

 <div align="center">
 <img src="./assets/space.jpg" width="400px" alt="space">